h20201400245/G547/README.md

 •	Build the driver by using Makefile (sudo make)

-•	Load the driver using sudo insmod driver.ko
+•	Load the driver using sudo insmod main.ko

 •	Check whether module is inserter in kernel space with lsmod.

-•	Unload the driver using sudo rmmod driver, after checking LEDs.
+•	Unload the driver using sudo rmmod main, after checking LEDs.

 USER SPACE APPLICATION BUILD PROCESS :